Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

 * **Mar 6，2022** “FRATCF:Feature-Residue Real-Time UAV Tracking Based on Automatic Spatio-Temporal Regularization Correlation Filter” has been accepted by ICME 2022.
 * **Sep 15, 2021** "Clustering Ensemble via Structured Hypergraph Learning" has been accepted by Information Fusion.
 * **Aug 18, 2021** My NSFC general project is approved (as PI).
-* **Dec 2, 2020** "Tri-level Robust Clustering Ensemble with Multiple Graph Learning" has been accepted by AAAI 2021.
-* **Jul 10, 2020** "Top-k Feature Selection Framework using Robust 0-1 Integer Programming" has been accepted by IEEE TNNLS.
-* **Apr 20, 2020** "Self-paced Consensus Clustering with Bipartite Graph" has been accepted by IJCAI 2020.
-* **Apr 12, 2020** "Unsupervised Feature Selection with Adaptive Multiple Graph Learning" has been accepted by Pattern Recognition.
-* **Mar 29, 2020** "Self-paced Clustering Ensenble" has been accepted by IEEE TNNLS.

 Researches
 ======